Alexandra Arts Centre, Bognor Regis

-The Alexandra Theatre is a 357-seat auditorium in the British town of Bognor Regis showing a variety of entertainment from comedy to drama to pantomime.
+The Alexandra Arts Centre, formerly the Regis Centre, is an arts centre in the British town of Bognor Regis.
+Its main hall is the 357-seat Alexandra Theatre showing a variety of entertainment from comedy to drama to pantomime.
 It is part of the Regis Centre, which offers a range of entertainment from dance, musicals, drama, music and family events.

-Regis Arts Centre
+Facilities

-In addition to the Alexandra Theatre, the venue also has a cafe, charity shop. and two studio spaces.
+In addition to the Alexandra Theatre, the venue also has a cafe, charity shop and two studio spaces.
 The venue is operated by registered charity Arun Arts Ltd.

 Construction

 It was completed in 1980 by chief architect Roger Westman - along with Eric Pelling and Bill Reed.